The Ultimate Guide to Credit Cards

 Not applicable

 And then there is the FamZoo Prepaid Mastercard.
-This card comes with a family finance app that gives parents plenty of control over how a child earns and spends the money on the card.
+This card comes with an app that gives parents plenty of control over how a child earns and spends the money on the card.
 Its many features include instant card transfers, the ability for your child to make financial requests via the company’s messaging system, and unique chore lists.
 You may also restrict access to the card with the lock function for a period of time.

 When you set the account up, you will categorize specific subaccounts where the money goes: spending, saving, investing, and giving.
 It’s a nice way for young card users to learn that money isn’t just for purchasing things.